armory/docs/content/en/docs/installation/system-requirements.md

 ## kubectl

-To install and manage Armory Enterprise, Armory recommends using the [Armory Kustomize Repo](https://github.com/armory/spinnaker-kustomize-patches) and tailoring the Kustomize files to meet the requirements of your instance and environment.
-The repo supports the following versions of `kubectl`: 1.16 to 1.19.
+To install and manage Armory Enterprise, Armory recommends using the [Armory Operator with Kustomize]({{< ref "op-config-kustomize" >)}} and tailoring the Kustomize files to meet the requirements of your instance and environment.
+This installation method supports the following versions of `kubectl`: 1.16 to 1.19.
 <!-- this is cause of the go-yaml bug: https://github.com/kubernetes-sigs/kustomize/issues/3605 -->

-It is possible to use the Operator to install Armory Enterprise without the Kustomize repo.
+It is possible to use the Operator to [install Armory Enterprise without the Kustomize repo]({{< ref "op-config-manifest" >}}).
 In that case, any actively maintained version of `kubectl` is supported.

 ## Networking